zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

   A possible dashboard that could appear in place of the API Catalog

 **Notes:**

 - If the application contains the `homePageUrl` and `statusPageRelativeUrl`, then the full set of information is displayed.
-- If the application contains the `homePageUrl` the link is displayed without the `UP` information
+- If the application contains the `homePageUrl` the link is displayed without the `UP` information.
 - If the application contains the `statusPageRelativeUrl` then `UP` or `DOWN` is displayed based on the `statusPage` without the link.

 Use the following procedure to change or replace the Catalog service: